fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

 ## Show – React basics

-In order to quickly get familiar with React, we shall, for this week, use an online boilerplate at https://codesandbox.io/s/react-new.
+~~In order to quickly get familiar with React, we shall, for this week, use an online boilerplate at https://codesandbox.io/s/react-new.
 You can create an account if you like.
-The important part is that you save you work as we will build on it further in the coming weeks.
+The important part is that you save you work as we will build on it further in the coming weeks.~~

+* Set up node, npm and vite.

 * Build a basic page layout,
 * Add an article, with at least one heading, and some content.
-* Add some kind of geometric shape as a substitute for an image.
+* Add an image.
 * Add another article with the same setup as above.
 * Add a button that switches between the articles.